Visual design

 Icons can help merchants better understand the outcome of an action, or help them understand more technical terms that they might not be familiar with.

-A list of components where only a few list elements have an icon, causing the text to be misaligned.
+A list of components where only a few elements have an icon, which puts the list text out of alignment.

-Inconsistent use of icons in lists and other repeating elements will make your app look broken.
+Don't use icons inconsistently in lists and other repeating elements.
+This makes your app look broken.

 Illustrations give your app personality and help merchants understand complex concepts through meaningful visual metaphors.